XenitAB/xenitab.github.io/docs/xks/operator-guide/kubernetes/eks.md

 Just like in AKS we use Calico as our CNI.

-- AWS CNI doesn't support network policies
+- AWS CNI does not support network policies
 - AWS CNI heavily limits how many pods we can run on a single node
 - We want to be consistent with AKS